UCD-DART/vectorsurv.org/_docs/maps/invasive.md

 #### Projected growth line:

 The overlaid projected growth line, available only for certain species, is a function of temperature.
 VectorSurv uses NLDAS temperature data.

+### Summary Table

+Clicking any region displays a summary table section below the chart.

+The summary includes:

+#### Regional Information

+- County
+- County subdivision
+- Member agency covering the area
+- Member agency website

+#### Species Information

+A table showing, for each species listed below:

+- **Total detections** in the selected timeframe
+- **Total detections** all time
+- **Date first found**
+- **Date last found**

+Species shown include:

+- Aedes aegypti
+- Aedes albopictus
+- Aedes notoscriptus
+- The species currently selected

+The first three species are always included.
+They considered the invasive species of greatest concern across the United States due to their status as Dengue/Chikungunya/Zika virus vectors.